vimtaai/mdss/README.md

 You can also enable/disable all extra features using the `src/config/extras.config.scss` file.
 External resources (e.g. fonts) can be imported by adding them to the `src/config/external.config.scss`.

 **MDSS** supports defining a root selector for styling (`src/config/shared.config.scss`).
 If set, only elements inside the root selector get affected by the stylesheet.
 By default there is no root selector thus the entire document gets formatted.
+You can also configure the stylesheet to print only the content of the root selector.

 Configuration files include the following options:

 File                   | Options
 -----------------------|--------------------------------------------
-`custom.config.scss`   | custom styles
-`external.config.scss` | external imports (e.g. fonts)
+`custom.config.scss`   | custom styles for each media `external.config.scss` | external imports (e.g. fonts)
 `extras.config.scss`   | enable/disable and configure extra features
 `print.config.scss`    | variables for print styles